voucherifyio/voucherify-openapi/docs/guides/landing_pages/How-to-set-up-a-custom-domain-for-your-landing-page.md

 Choose Project Settings and go to the Custom Domains tab.
 Select Add Custom Domain option.
 Here you will be asked to provide details for your domain such as:

-- Domain Name - you can provide any name of your choice(e.g. subscribe.voucherify.io or bestlandingpage.mybrand.com
+- Domain Name - you can provide any name of your choice (e.g. `subscribe.voucherify.io` or `bestlandingpage.mybrand.com`)

 > 🚧
 > Keep in mind that you need to be the owner of the domain if you want to use it.

+All of the following details should be provided by your Administrator or IT services provider:
 - Private Key
 - Certificate
 - Certificate Chain

-All of these details should be provided by your Administrator or IT services provider.

 2. Type in the configuration of SSL certificate